mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 }
 ```

-Now NGINX should forward client request only when certificate is issued by the intermediate certificate *Intermediate 1*.
+Now Nginx should forward client request only when certificate is issued by the intermediate certificate *Intermediate 1*.

 ## Remember those layers